Areas Where Weapons are Prohibited in Raleigh

-In the interest of protecting its citizens, North Carolina prohibits anyone from carrying a firearm into any place where a fee is charged for admission or into any establishment where alcohol is sold and consumed.
+In the interest of protecting its citizens, Raleigh prohibits anyone from carrying a firearm into any place where a fee is charged for admission or into any establishment where alcohol is sold and consumed.

 Establishments and assemblies can include restaurants, fairs, bars, and concerts, to name a few.
 Possessing a firearm in an establishment or assembly is a class 1 misdemeanor.
 There are certain individuals that are lawfully able to carry a firearm in these areas.
 These individuals include the following:

 - The owner or lessee of the business or premises

 - An individual participating in the event who has permission to carry the gun

 - An individual with a concealed handgun license and the premises permits the concealed carry